- Undergrad Program

 - Grad Program

 My research concentrates upon several topics, particularly the impacts of conservation and development in Southern Africa, social and environmental justice, and the intersections between livelihoods, health and environment.
-The majority of this research has been completed in South Africa, although I have recently begun new projects in Botswana and the United States.

 Conservation and development in Southern Africa